chrisguest75/turn/README.md

 * The first commit is not included
 * Add a githook for validating the commit format.
 * Pull the versions from tags?
+* bring in ranges from a plugin?  tags, ranges, etc. circleci....
 * Limit generation to particular branch.
 * How do I get the gitconfig to automatically install?
 * Add a pullrequest template https://help.github.com/en/github/building-a-strong-community/creating-a-pull-request-template-for-your-repository
+* Use a temp directory to build if required - rather than output.
+* notes directory
+* make it a full blown script.
+* Detect #LGH-xxxx or #xxxx
+* If no username found then use the version stored.
+* Output paths for the scripts.

 ## Initiate the repo